Hydrotherapy

 Hydrotherapy, formerly called hydropathy and also called water cure, is a branch of alternative medicine (particularly naturopathy), occupational therapy, and physiotherapy, that involves the use of water for pain relief and treatment.
-The term encompasses a broad range of approaches and therapeutic methods that take advantage of the physical properties of water, such as temperature and pressure, to stimulate blood circulation, and treat the symptoms of certain diseases.
+The term encompasses a broad range of approaches and therapeutic methods that take advantage of the physical properties of water, such as temperature and pressure, to stimulate blood circulation and treat the symptoms of certain diseases.

 Various therapies used in the present-day hydrotherapy employ water jets, underwater massage and mineral baths (e.g. balneotherapy, Iodine-Grine therapy, Kneipp treatments, Scotch hose, Swiss shower, thalassotherapy) or whirlpool bath, hot Roman bath, hot tub, Jacuzzi, and cold plunge.

+Hydrotherapy lacks robust evidence supporting its efficacy beyond placebo effects.
+Systematic reviews of randomized controlled trials have consistently found no clear evidence of curative effects, citing methodological flaws and insufficient data.
+Overall, the scientific consensus indicates that hydrotherapy's benefits are not conclusively greater than those of placebo treatments.

 Uses

-Water therapy may be restricted to use as aquatic therapy, a form of physical therapy, and as a cleansing agent.
-However, it is also used as a medium for delivery of heat and cold to the body, which has long been the basis for its application.
+Water therapy may be restricted to use as aquatic therapy, a form of physical therapy, and a cleansing agent.
+However, it is also used as a medium for delivering heat and cold to the body, which has long been the basis for its application.
 Hydrotherapy involves a range of methods and techniques, many of which use water as a medium to facilitate thermoregulatory reactions for therapeutic benefit.

-Hydrotherapy is used as an adjunct to therapy, including in nursing, where its use is now long established.
-It continues to be widely used for burn treatment, although shower-based hydrotherapy techniques have been increasingly used in preference to full-immersion methods, partly for the ease of cleaning the equipment and reducing infections due to contamination.
-When removal of tissue is necessary for the treatment of wounds, hydrotherapy which performs selective mechanical debridement can be used.
+Shower-based hydrotherapy techniques have been increasingly used in preference to full-immersion methods, partly for the ease of cleaning the equipment and reducing infections due to contamination.
+When removal of tissue is necessary for the treatment of wounds, hydrotherapy, which performs selective mechanical debridement can be used.
 Examples of this include directed wound irrigation and therapeutic irrigation with suction.

 Technique

-The appliances and arrangements by means of which heat and cold are brought to bear are:
+The following methods are used for their hydrotherapeutic effects: